tobiasvanderwerff/master-thesis/README.md

+# LinNet branch
+The idea is to add newly initialized linear layers at the end of the network, with the intention to improve meta-learning performance.
+The additional linear layers have to serv as a kind of external meta-optimizer, controlling the gradients of the lower layers.
+The idea is from a 2021 paper called "When MAML Can Adapt Fast and How to Assist When It Cannot".

+Instance-specific weights (MetaHTR) are disabled.

 # Full Page Handwriting Recognition
 Implementation of the paper "Full Page Handwriting Recognition via Image to Sequence Extraction" by Singh et al. (2021) ([Arxiv link](https://arxiv.org/abs/2103.06450)).